DCC-EX/Support-Doc/Set-Up Tutorials.md

-This is a selection of linnks to You Tube on how to get set up with Arduino Boards
+This is a selection of links to You Tube on how to get set up with Arduino Boards

 [Link to Gregg Bermans website](https://sites.google.com/site/dccppsite/)